 5. Rinse off the Detergents Solution with Plain or Distilled Water

-Take care to apply plain water sweep after application of detergent mixture or solution in water.
+Take care to apply plain water sweep after the application of detergent mixture or solution in water.
 If you feel some traces of detergent even after an application of normal water cleaning, go for more plain or distilled water applications until you are completely satisfied with it.
 Otherwise, you will end up with water or soap marks on the stone surfaces.

 6. Remove Stains Using Poultice